mechaism/mechaism/README.md

 - If yes, how many genders? (finite or infinite number?)
 - What happens with Contract's storage after it replicate?

+### How Many Religions?
+- There can be Multiple Religions
+- Contract can belong to only single Religion
+- Should have a standard API for joining and leaving religions

 ### Replication, Sex and DNA
 - Every Contract have a DNA
 - If replicated part of it's DNA passed to the child